 Save with the Swiss Museum Pass

-The Swiss Museum Pass is a fantastic deal that offer bearers huge savings on admission tickets to many of the top sights in Switzerland.
+The Swiss Museum Pass is a fantastic deal that offers bearers huge savings on admission tickets to many of the top sights in Switzerland.
 Almost all museums in Switzerland accept the museum pass for unlimited visits.
-Simply show the Swiss Museum Pass at the normal ticket counters to receive a free admission ticket or often simply be waved through.
+Simply show the pass at the normal ticket counters to receive a free admission ticket or often simply be waved through.